 The INSEAD interview is a dynamic one.
 None of its interviews happen on campus; instead, INSEAD draws upon a global pool of alumni interviewers to help evaluate applicants in the cities where they live.
 Interviewers are given a lot of latitude, which means there’s a lot of variability in terms of format, style and tempo.
 Fortuna’s Melissa Jones, former Assistant Director for INSEAD’s MBA Program in France, discusses what you need to know and what to expect.

 Kellogg is the only top business school that seeks to interview every candidate who applies.
-It’s able to attempt this feat by flexing the strength of a worldwide network of passionate alumni, says Fortuna’s William Kotas, former Kellogg Director and alum interviewer.
+It’s able to attempt this feat by flexing the strength of a worldwide network of passionate alumni, says Fortuna’s Julia Brady.
 And because the experience is distinct from being interviewed by a member of the MBA adcom, so too is the preparation.
-Willie offers three key factors to keep in mind, along with tips for how to prepare.
+Julia offers key factors to keep in mind, along with seven tips for how to prepare.

 Booth prides itself on how it approaches business education differently.
 You’ll want to have a nuanced understanding that distinguishes a Booth MBA – from its philosophy of education to its discipline-based process and flexibility of curriculum – and look for ways to communicate this to your interviewer.
 Fortuna’s Bill Kooser, former associate dean of Booth, offers Interviews are conducted blind and favor behavioral style questions.